Setup Blender 3.40 (alpha) to work with OpenColorIO-Config-ACES 1.0.0 (Release)

 Here is the announcement on ACESCentral.com.

-- This time the download contains three .ocio config files:
+- This time the download contains six .ocio config files:

-- Unzip and place the config in your user folder or on a server location.
+- Place the config in your user folder or on a server location.

-- On macOS I use Automator to create an App called “Blender_3.40_OCIOv2-beta”.
+- On macOS I use Automator to create an App called “Blender_3.40_OCIOv2”.
 In this app I use a shell script to set the OCIO environment variable and start Blender.

 MAC “Automator” script